Pencarrie Community Grants

 Full details from Devon Community Foundation

 This fund supports small, grassroots, community-embedded organisations in Devon working with children and young people facing challenges.
-Grants are largely unrestricted to ensure organisations can use funds where they are most needed.
-The focus is on small voluntary and community organisations with deep understanding of their local communities.
+Grants are largely unrestricted so organisations can use funds where most needed.
+Applicants must be small voluntary and community organisations with an income of less than £50,000 delivering initiatives that directly benefit local children and young people aged 0-21.

 • Get a step-by-step application plan